sapcc/limes/docs/developers/guide.md

 Of course, you can also use the same trick as before and download the policy file from the existing deployment.

-Finally, to avoid confusion, you need to set the `collector.auto_align_quotas` flag to `false` when operating against an OpenStack cluster that already has a Limes instance.
+Finally, to avoid confusion, you need to set all `clusters.<name>.authoritative` flag to `false` when operating against an OpenStack cluster that already has a Limes instance.

 ### Running